sergiotaborda/lense-lang/docs/content/constructors.md

 Uri address = "http://www.google.com"
 ~~~~

-But this form is not recomemded because an implicit constructor, as primary constructors, can not throw exceptions.
+But this form is not recomemded because implicit constructors, as primary constructors, can not throw exceptions (under consideration).
 So a parse operation, that possibly could go wrong, is not suited to a conversion constructor.
 It is recomemded that a constructor based on a string be a named constructor like ``parse(String)``.
 Named constructors can throw exceptions.

 As we can see from the above examples, that the conversion constructor is a simple way to promote values of one class to another but only if it is guaranteed that conversion will never fail.

 As a limitation of conversion constructors the process only works if the class on the left side of the assignment accepts the instances of the class on the right side as valid argument.

-## Constructors Enhancement
+## Constructors Enhancement (Under Consideration)

 If the original designer of the left side class did not added the conversion constructor for some other class we can add one latter by creating an [enhancement](enhancements.html), like so: